gigaherz/GraphLib/README.md

 # GraphLib
-A simple generic graph library for use in Minecraft Mods' networks
+A simple generic graph library for use in Minecraft Mods' networks.

+See [LICENSE.txt](LICENSE.txt) for the usage terms.

 # Maven dependency